automationhacks/automationhacks.github.io/_posts/2020-07-12-how-to-manage-your-python-virtualenvs-with-pipenv.md

 requests==2.24.0
 urllib3==1.25.9</pre>

 ### Why do we need virtualenvs?
-Can&#8217;t I just install the modules on my base python installation?
+Can't I just install the modules on my base python installation?

 This is a beginner question which every person new to Python and its ecosystem asks.

 Well, The short answer is you can absolutely do that.
-However it&#8217;s not the recommended option.
+However it's not the recommended option.

 Why?
 You might ask, Let me give you an example.

-Let&#8217;s say I use **Python 3.8** for my personal projects and want to use `requests` module version of 1.2.0.
+Let's say I use **Python 3.8** for my personal projects and want to use `requests` module version of 1.2.0.

-But at work, we as a team have still have not shifted to the latest version and are using **Python 3.5 **with another version of `requests = 1.0.2` (example)
+But at work, we as a team have still have not shifted to the latest version and are using **Python 3.5 ** with another version of `requests = 1.0.2` (example)

 Supporting this workflow is possible by creating two different **virtualenvs** with different python versions and I can quickly activate the required environment for use.
-It&#8217;s also quite trivial to destroy this environment and rebuild it again in case the environment is polluted or some dependency is breaking your app.
+It's also quite trivial to destroy this environment and rebuild it again in case the environment is polluted or some dependency is breaking your app.

 <blockquote class="wp-block-quote is-style-large">
   <p>